ericabouaf/aws-swf/README.md

 You can also use [aws-swf as a library](#library-usage) for any Node.js app.

+AWS SWF uses [the official JavaScript implementation of the AWS SDK for Node.js](http://aws.amazon.com/documentation/sdkfornodejs/) for the low-level API calls.

 Here is an overview of the interactions between Amazon SWF and the aws-swf pollers :

 ![AWS-SWF Overview](/neyric/aws-swf/raw/master/diagram.png "AWS-SWF Overview")